dustinpfister/blog_posts/_posts/canvas-example-star.md

 So this canvas example of a star module worked out pretty well, it was a nice little exercise at making stars for use in a canvas element.
 There is more than one method for making them both of which have to do with Math.cos and Math.sin that are used to find out points around a given origin point.

 In this post I also touched basic on a number of other topics also, such as separating a module from a view by having the star module septate from the model that is used to draw the array of points to the canvas.
+With that said I hope that you picked up one or two  ore interesting things when it comes to canvas, and javaScriopt in general that can be applied to your own projects in the future.